Tirupati Municipal Corporation

-Tirupati Municipal Corporation is the civic body that governs the city of Tirupati in the Indian state of Andhra Pradesh.
+The Tirupati Municipal Corporation (TMC) is the civic body that governs the city of Tirupati in the Indian state of Andhra Pradesh.
 It is one of the three corporations in the state, alongside Kakinada and Visakhapatnam to feature in Smart City project.
 Established in the year 2007, the executive power of the TMC is vested in the Municipal Commissioner, an Indian Administrative Service (IAS) officer appointed by the Government of Andhra Pradesh.
-The position is held by Anupama Anjali.
 Dr. BR.Shirisha Yadav (YSRCP) was elected as the Mayor and M.Narayana (YSRCP) as the Deputy Mayor by the newly elected general body in March 2021.Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.

 Timeline

 The Tirupati Municipality was formed on 1 April 1886.
 The municipality saw many gradations over the years and formed as municipal corporation on 2 March 2007.
 The following table shows the timeline of the municipality: